 PS: If you encounter broken links, changed URLs—or know of wonderful sites we’ve missed—please drop us a line.
 It helps to keep this resource as useful as possible for all of us.
-To those of you who have suggested sites—thanks, and keep them coming!
+To those of you who have introduced us to sites like the ones in this newsletter (such as Janet Clarkson), thanks, and keep them coming!

 ---- the new sites ----